 - A glass of wine in a cozy setting at Thunder Bay Winery

-- A meal with a beer at Austin Brothers’ Beer Company in their winter igloos
+- A meal with a beer at Austin Brothers’ Beer Company in their winter igloos *2021 update, now offering heated patio seating

 - Tea parties at The Rabbit Hole

-- Board game night or movie night with friends
+- Boardgame night or movie night with friends

 Don’t forget – all of the above activities must be done in your comfiest knit socks, sweaters, hats, and mittens.
-Many of us may be already living their best hygge lifestyle and didn’t even know it!
+Many of us may be already living our best hygge lifestyle and didn’t even know it!
 Tell us, how do you live hygge in Alpena?

 Be sure to check out the following blogs for more hygge inspiration: